 Play the right sounds and watch your brain switch into beast mode.
 Try:

-• Lo-fi beats (they're cliché for a reason).
+- Lo-fi beats (they're cliché for a reason).

-• Café sounds (yes, there are playlists that sound like you're in Paris).
+- Café sounds (yes, there are playlists that sound like you're in Paris).

-• Rain and thunder (perfect for writing or reading).
+- Rain and thunder (perfect for writing or reading).

 6. Leave Visual Triggers of Your Goals

+Why this works: Visual triggers remind you of what you’re aiming for, they nudge you when motivation slips.
 And let’s face it, motivation will slip.
 That’s why your space needs to do some of the heavy lifting.

-Whether you're a student, entrepreneur, creative, or nine-to-fiver with big dreams, your environment shapes your energy.
+Whether you're a student, entrepreneur, creative or nine-to-fiver with big dreams, your environment shapes your energy.
 With a few tweaks, you can make your space push you forward instead of pulling you down.

-You don’t need perfection.
-You need intention.
+You don’t need perfection, you only need intention amigo.